Finances on Divorce and Separation

 Variation and capitalisation of maintenance payments

 Even though a financial settlement has been reached and a court order is in place, your circumstances or those of your former partner may change.
 It may become necessary to apply to the court to vary the existing arrangements.
-Whether you are the receiving party or the paying party, we can advise you on the likely outcome of such an application.
+We can advise you on the likely outcome of such an application.

-For further information, read about our expertise in varying maintenance payments.
+For further information, read about our expertise in varying maintenance payments here.

 Our maintenance indexation calculator (see Our Toolkit) can be a useful tool for calculating any automatic inflationary uplifts in payments under an order.